 Zambia is a landlocked Commonwealth country that gained independence from Britain in October 1964.
 It was a founding member of both the Southern African Development Community and the Common Market for Eastern and Southern Africa (COMESA) which is headquartered in Zambia's capital city, Lusaka.
-Zambia shares borders with Mozambique, Malawi, Zimbabwe, Angola, the Democratic Republic of the Congo (DRC) and Tanzania.
-Zambia has shown steady real GDP economic growth averaging about 6.4 per cent since 2008.
-Copper remains the country's mainstay, contributing about 70 per cent to export earnings.
+Copper is the country's main export.

 Economic and trade information

 - Before you travel, visit smartraveller.gov.au